bekaertruben/ns-census-maximizer/README.md

 })
 ```

 By default all census ranks are weighed by world mean as an increase of 10 points for "Industry: Information Technology" doesn't mean all that much whereas +10 Economy is a massive increase.
 The above code then changes these weights further to ensure "Wealth Gaps", "Obesity", etc. get minimized and "Civil Rights" gets weighed three times more than other stats.
+The policy "No Internet" gets a negative score to ensure the nation cannot get this policy and will remove it when given the chance.
+This is useful because this policy strongly limits available choices.